harveytriana/BlazorSignalRStreaming/README.md

 > In this case, the client has control of its code and only a boolean will suffice, which by changing its value will break the data sending click.

 > The forced wait with the `delay` variable is simply for illustration of behavior.

+### Remark

+> *In Blazor we can program that the state is preserved on page change, in which case, a user could initiate a data transfer, change pages, and when returning to the same page, the process has continued.
+In the post I did not add that feature so as not to make the example more complex.
+The way to do it is to use static connections, some other variables, and at the top of the page to check if a process was started.*

 ## Conclusions